hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/06_biological_databases_Ensembl.md

 	- If you click on `exons`, the sequence for each of the exons will be displayed below.
 If you click on `12 domains and features` the associated domains are output.
 If you click on `625 variations`, all variants for the transcript are listed with variation IDs, supporting evidence, and predicted effect on protein function.
 Additional detailed information on the transcript and protein is available on the side panel.

-7. Let's now visualize our our transcripts for the gene using the `Location` tab.
+7. Let's now visualize our transcripts for the gene using the `Location` tab.
 There are a lot of features available from this genome browser, which we cannot go into due to time limitations, but there are many tutorials available from Ensembl to learn about these features.

 ## Ensembl Biomart